 20 Best Things to Do in Mijas Spain

-Now that you have a little more information about the white village, let’s get right into the main topic, the things to do in Mijas Pueblo!
+Now that you have a little more information about the white village, let’s discuss the main section, the things to do in Mijas Pueblo!

 Explore Mijas Old Town